Employing Deep Neural Operators for PDE control by decoupling training and optimization

-\section{Introduction}
+\section{INTRODUCTION}

-An \textit{optimal control problem} is an optimization problem in which the system dynamics are described by differential equations, either ordinary differential equations (ODEs) or partial differential equations (PDEs), that explicitly depends on a control input.
-These problems arise across a wide range of practical applications, including power plant operation \cite{Christensen1987Optimal,caldon2004optimal,steinbuch1988optimal}, flight trajectory optimization \cite{sridhar2011aircraft,anderson2010optimal,longuski2014optimal}, control of biological systems \cite{lenhart2007optimal,Yin2023optimal}, and economic decision-making in areas such as investment and trading \cite{leonard1992optimal,kendrick2005stochastic}.
+A \textit{control problem} is an optimization problem in which the system dynamics are described by differential equations, either ordinary differential equations (ODEs) or partial differential equations (PDEs), that explicitly depend on a control input.
+A PDE-control problem is thereby an optimization problem where a PDE is the underlying constraint.
+These problems arise across a wide range of practical applications, such as optimization of flows \cite{ManservisiMenghini2016_CAMWA,CasasKunisch2019_SIAMJCO}, heat optimization \cite{ReinMohringDammKlar2020_DHN,KrugMehrmannSchmidt2020_DHN}, control of chemical reactions \cite{SeymenYucelKarasozen2014_DCR,CasasRyllTroeltzsch2018_RD}, and control of biological systems \cite{BongartiParkinsonWang2025_SIRRD,Yin2023optimal}.

-Traditional numerical approaches to optimal control problems are computationally intensive, making neural networks an attractive alternative.
-As such, recent studies have explored physics-informed neural networks (PINNs) and neural operators (NOs) for solving optimal control problems \cite{Molawi2023,verma2024neural,Alla2024,Tomasetto2024,Song2023admm}, particularly when the constraints are complex, nonlinear PDEs.
+Traditional numerical approaches to PDE-control problems are computationally intensive, making neural networks an attractive alternative.
+As such, recent studies have explored physics-informed neural networks (PINNs) and neural operators (NOs) for solving PDE-control and optimal control problems \cite{Molawi2023,verma2024neural,Alla2024,Tomasetto2024,Song2023admm}, particularly when the constraints are complex and nonlinear PDEs.
 Existing neural network models are typically trained for a single task, requiring retraining if problem parameters or cost functions change.
 For example, in a tracking problem, the tracked target may change, leading to a corresponding change in the cost function.
-In flight control, the objective may vary depending on the mission phase, such as achieving the fastest climb, the most economical cruise, or the safest landing, each defining a different optimal control problem.
-Similarly, operating a power plant involves distinct objectives during startup, steady-state operation, and shutdown, resulting in various formulations of the cost function depending on the operational context.
+Similarly, in an inverse setting where the goal is to estimate the source parameters that generated specific observations, any new measurement data would require retraining the model.
+It is worth noting that this reflects a critical practical limitation that prevents their deployment in real-world settings.